OFFICE OF RECORD: Computing Services

 All persons who use computing facilities and services provided through Dakota State University must comply with the following rules:

-- Users will comply with all provisions of software or courseware copyrights.
+- Users will comply with all provisions of software copyrights.

 - Users will utilize computing, network, and video-conferencing resources only for authorized administrative, educational, research or other scholarly activities, or a project approved by the CIO/Director of Computing Services.